-The special education alternative licensure program can be completed entirely online, with the exception of the internship, which is completed on the job in a public school classroom.
+The special education alternative licensure program can be completed exclusively online, with the exception of the internship, which is completed on the job in a public school classroom.

 If you have a degree in education and have completed student teaching, the state does not require you to do so again; your previous student teaching experience counts as your internship.